 What was your childhood reading list?
 Orphaned Bears or Teen Detectives?
 Do you remember discovering that perfect book?
+Here are six ways to find the children’s story only you can tell.

 They say you should write what you love to read.
 This is never truer than when it comes to children’s fiction.
 When writing for children, it’s a good idea to think back to what excited you about books when you were growing up.